SystemsApproach/private5g/cloud.rst

    Probably focus on "user/operator" perspective (rather than "under the covers" perspective).

+   Current language presumes no specific knowledge of the components (e.g., SD-Core or SD-RAN).
+We will need to be adjusted to account for the previous chapters.

+   Current language assumes the intro to Kubernetes and Helm from Ch1 of the OPs book.
+We will need to provide this background.
+(See end of 1.3 for a similar issue.)

+   Probably need to talk generally about ther configurations and deployments.
+Maybe in a concluding section.

-This chapter identifies all the subsystems that go into building and operationalizing a cloud capable of running an assortment of cloud-native services.
-We use Aether to illustrate specific design choices, and so we start by describing why an enterprise might install a system like Aether in the first place.
+This chapter describes how to assemble all the pieces described in the previous chapters to operationalize a cloud-based 5G connectivity service.
+Because this necessarily involves engineering choices, we use a specific open source implementation, called Aether, as an illustrative example.
+Aether supports private 5G deployments in enterprises, so we start by briefly describing why an enterprise might install a system like Aether in the first place.

 Edge clouds like Aether are an important component of a trend called Industry 4.0: A combination of intelligent devices, robust wireless